 Last, let us look at Cards Against Humanity (CAH) that has its roots in crowdfunding.
 With the tagline “a party game for horrible people”, the game quickly gained a cult following.

-Curious how it started?
+Curious as to how it started?

 A bunch of eight friends got together during their spring break, every year, to organize “New Year’s Eve for Misfits.”
 While planning for their biggest party, they had to put together a structured game to be able to entertain a large group of people together.